Washington, D.C. Student Advisory Committee

 The Washington, D.C.
 Initiative Student Advisory Committee serves the University by working collaboratively to increase Baylor’s presence and impact in our nation’s capital.
 Comprised exclusively of students with first-hand experience in Washington, the committee discusses ways to help the Baylor community to: obtain strong internships and improve the overall undergraduate internship experience, connect with leaders in a wide range of professional and political arenas, interact with Baylor alumni based in Washington, promote Baylor’s work in Washington to our on-campus community, recommend dynamic speakers from Washington to come to Waco, and develop concrete opportunities for Baylor Bears to serve the D.C. area.

 To apply for the 2022-2023 Committee, please email Beth Butler (Beth_Butler1@baylor.edu) with an attached resume and cover letter expressing your interest to serve on the committee.
-The application deadline for the upcoming academic year is August 15th.

 2022-2023 Committee Members